Mixed Hodge structures and Siegel operators: Weight filtration and corank filtration

 and denote by $S\!_{cat}(F)\subset M_{cat}(F)$ the subspace of cusp forms, i.e., sections vanishing at the boundary $X_{F}^{bb}-X_{F}$ of $X_{F}^{bb}$.
 Pulling back the sections of ${\LL}$ by $X_{F}^{bb}\to \overline{X}_{F}\subset X^{bb}$ defines a linear map

 This restriction operator is usually called the \textit{Siegel operator} at $F$.

-\begin{remark} The spaces $M_{cat}(F)$ and $S\!_{cat}(F)$ depend on ${\GFZ}$ of course, but this is suppressed in the notation because ${\G}$ is fixed throughout this section.
-We will write like $S\!_{cat}(F) = S\!_{cat}(F, {\GFZ})$ when we want to specify ${\GFZ}$.
-The notation $cat$ is an abbreviation of "canonical total", by which we intend to indicate that it corresponds to the canonical bundle of the total space $Y_{F}$ of an abelian fibration over $X_{F}$ (see Remark \ref{rmk: LF}). \end{remark}
+\begin{remark} The notation $cat$ is an abbreviation of "canonical total", by which we intend to indicate that it corresponds to the canonical bundle of the total space of an abelian fibration over $F$ (cf.~ \cite{BB} \S 8.2). \end{remark}

 For each $1\leq i \leq r$, we denote by $\mathcal{C}(i)$ the set of ${\G}$-equivalence classes of cusps $F$ of ${\D}$ with $\dim U(F)=n(i)$.
 For $0\leq i \leq r$, we define a subspace ${\Mi}$ of $M_{can}$ as the kernel of the total Siegel operator